 - Newbie Tournament - As part of the Final Tournament, the top newbie teams also compete for a prize.

-- Final Tournament - On January 31st, the top teams compete for glory and fame.
+- Final Tournament - At the end of IAP, the top teams compete for glory and fame live in Kresge auditorium.

 In order to be eligible for the Newbie Tournament, your team must consist of entirely MIT students who have never competed before.
-Teams can enter both the Newbie Tournament and the Qualifying/Final Tournament.
+Teams can enter both the Newbie Tournament and the Qualifying/Final Tournament, and the same submission will be used.

 Scrimmage rankings will be used to determine seeds for the Sprint and Seeding Tournaments.
 For all other tournaments, results from the previous tournament will be used to seed teams.